Allen-Tildesley/examples/GUIDE.md

 The values indicated by &Dagger; are from the Thol et al (2016) EOS with cutoff correction.

 ##Replica exchange program
-The `mc_nvt_lj_re` program conducts runs at several temperatures: the default parameters include _T_=1.0, which is reported above, and here are all of them, with expected values from the Thol et al (2016) equation of state (with standard LRC).
+The `mc_nvt_lj_re` program conducts runs at several temperatures: four were used in testing.
+The default program values include _T_=1.0, which is reported above, and here are all of them, with expected values from the Thol et al (2016) equation of state (with standard LRC).
 All runs are for density &rho;=0.75.
-Four processes were used for testing.

 Source                 | _T_    | _E_ (c)   | _P_ (c)  | _E_ (f)   | _P_ (f)   | _Cv_ (f)  |
 ------                 | -----  | -------   | -------  | -------   | -------   | --------  |